This post may contain affiliate links. Please read our disclosure policy.

 - On baking day, line a rimmed baking sheet with unbleached parchment paper and set it aside.

-- Turn the dough out onto a lightly floured surface, sprinkle it very lightly with more flour.
-Handling the dough very gently so you donโt incorporate too much flour into the dough, turn the dough over a few times until itโs smoother.
+- Turn the dough out onto a lightly floured surface, and sprinkle it very lightly with more flour.
+Handling the dough very gently so you don’t incorporate too much flour into the dough, turn the dough over a few times until it’s smoother.

-- Working with the remaining piece of dough, roll it into a 10-inch circle, turning the dough over frequently, sprinkling very lightly with more flour as necessary, and moving it around to prevent sticking.
+- Roll the dough into a 10-inch to 12-inch circle, turning the dough over frequently, sprinkling very lightly with more flour as necessary, and moving it around to prevent sticking.

 - With a pizza wheel or sharp knife, slice the round of dough into 4 equal pieces, each a very wide triangle.
-Slice each quarter into thirds, making twelve triangles total.
+Slice each quarter into 3 equal triangles, making 12 triangles total.

-- Brush the dough liberally with 2 tablespoons melted butter, then allow the dough to sit briefly to allow the butter to set.
+- Brush the dough liberally with about half of the 3 tablespoons of barely melted butter, then allow the dough to sit briefly to allow the butter to set.

-- Once the butter has begun to set, separate one triangle from the circle, and roll it gently but securely from base to tip.
-Place the shaped crescent roll on the prepared baking sheet, with the tip of the triangle secured on the bottom.
+- Separate one triangle from the circle, and roll it gently but securely from base to tip.
+Place the shaped raw crescent roll on the prepared baking sheet, with the tip of the triangle secured on the bottom.

-- Repeat with the remaining 11 triangles, spacing the rolls about 2 inches apart on the prepared baking sheet.
+- Repeat with the remaining pieces of dough.
+Space the rolls about 1 1/2 inches apart on the prepared baking sheet.

 Let the rolls rise.

-- Cover the baking sheet with lightly oiled plastic wrap, and place it in a draft-free location to rise until about 150% of its original size (30 to 45 minutes).
-Do not overproof.
+- Cover the baking sheet with lightly oiled plastic wrap, and place it in a draft-free location to rise until about 150% of its original size, or 50% more than the size it started (about 45 minutes).

 Bake the rolls.

-- About 15 minutes before the end of the rollsโ rise, preheat your oven to 350ยฐF.
+- About 15 minutes before the end of the rolls’ rise, preheat your oven to 350°F. If you've used Caputo Fioreglut or KAF gf bread flour, preheat the oven to 375°F.

-- Once the rolls have finished rising, remove the plastic wrap and brush the tops generously with more melted butter.
+- Once the rolls have finished rising, remove the plastic wrap and brush the tops generously with the rest of the barely melted butter.
+If you've used Caputo Fioreglut or KAF gf bread flour, brush the the tops of the rolls with an egg wash as well.

 Notes